thomas-schultz/x509-tools/README.md

                                 (name can be folder or serial)
     server <name>               revokes a server certificate
                                 (name can be folder or serial)
+    signer <name>               revokes a signer certificate
+                                (name can be folder or serial)

 options:
     -h/--help               shows this output